15 Ultralight Backpacking Tips To Shave Off Pack Weight

 2. Know your activity and prepare accordingly

 Know what you will be doing on your trip by planning beforehand.
-You will be either hiking or resting at camp, so your clothes should be prepared accordingly to give an easier time of packing.
+You will be either hiking or resting at camp, so your ultralight tent and clothes should be prepared accordingly to give an easier time of packing.
 You should ideally have hiking clothes (which often get sweaty) and camp clothes, which stay dry.

 3. Use a scale